havvg/SismoFinder/README.md

 An example workspace at `/Users/havvg/Web Development/`.
 There is no need to include or require anything `Sismo` already provides, as the configuration is run inside of `Sismo`.
 For example, the `UniversalClassLoader` is defined.

+The projects `SismoFinder` retrieves are easily accessible for further modifications.

 ### Replacement